Major Thomas Elmitt, D.S.O.

 He was slightly wounded in June 1916 while in command of “D” Company.
 After Lieutenant Colonel Elmer Jones was wounded at Vimy Ridge, Elmitt took command until his recovery.
 In October 1917, Elmitt put his lumber experience to good use when he transferred to the Canadian Forestry Corps.
 He received the Distinguished Service Order in January 1918.

 A crack marksman before the war, Elmitt had been a member of Canada’s Bisley Team.
 At the 1908 tournament, he hit twenty-three consecutive bull’s-eyes and scored 98 out of 100.
 Elmitt participated in the 1919 shooting contest and became adjutant of the 1920 Canadian Bisley Team

 He died in Ottawa on 25 February 1938.
-His pallbearers included Lieutenant Colonel Harry Pense of the 21st Battalion and Major Robert Manion, leader of the Conservative Party.
+His pallbearers included Lieutenant Colonel Harry Pense of the 21st Battalion and Major Robert Manion, the battalion’s medical officer and by that time leader of the Conservative Party.